palantir/gpg-tap-notifier-macos/README.md

 ### Does this work for Web Browsers?

 It does not.
 YubiKeys support different _interfaces_ and WebAuthn is a different interface than the _OpenPGP_ interface.
 Fortunately this tool isn't necessary for WebAuthn since most web browsers will tell you it's waiting on input from a security key.
 (As opposed to `git` and `gpg`, which provide no indicators.)

+### Why not use git commit hooks?

+* The reminders fade away when you tap your smart card, which commit hooks do not do.
+* Commit hooks aren't reliable for rebase, cherry-picks, etc.
+* If you need to type out a commit message, the commit hook's notifications usually appear before the editor opens, but the smart card starts waiting for user action after you save your message.